zhihuiqau/intro-gispro/README.md

 To purchase a PDF version (553 pages) of the book, please visit <https://leanpub.com/gispro>.

+To purchase a PDF version (540 pages) of the book in Chinese (中文), please visit <https://leanpub.com/gispro-zh>.

 The color print version of the book will soon be available on Amazon.
 Stay tuned!

 ![book cover](https://assets.gishub.org/images/gispro-book-cover.png)